 Even healthy children will show signs of inattention, hyperactivity or impulsive behavior from time to time.
 Attention spans have to do with the age of the child, maturity, and level of interest.
 Children are also often full of energy and may have higher levels of energy than others.
 Yet, there is a difference between normal distracted or energetic behavior and ADHD.
 If your child’s disruptive behaviors persist at school and at home and seem to be from trouble concentrating, staying still or controlling themselves, it can be important to see a mental health professional to evaluate what is causing the behavior.

 There are treatment options beyond medications though a combination may be a good solution.
 Psychotherapy for individuals with ADHD may consist of talking with children about what bothers them, and helping children learn better behaviors and how to handle their symptoms.
-Ms. Schechtman or Dr. Drutman can also help family members; parents and teachers learn strategies for understanding and guiding their children’s behavior.
+Dr. Drutman can also help family members; parents and teachers learn strategies for understanding and guiding their children’s behavior.